ImageingApp/meta/PRIVACY.md

 # Contact Us

-If you have any questions about our Privacy Policy or want to delete your data from our servers, You can contact us via our [Official Discord Server](https://discord.gg/9UK5ZcY6By).
+If you have any questions about our Privacy Policy or want to delete your data from our servers, contact us via our [Official Discord Server](https://discord.gg/9UK5ZcY6By).